clalil/RPS_Game/README.md

 The scoreboard is reset manually by clicking the __reset button__.

 ## Updates/Improvements
-When time given, I plan to separate my business logic from the Game component.
+When time given, I plan to refactor my code.

 ## License
 This project is under the [MIT-license](https://en.wikipedia.org/wiki/MIT_License).